b08x/blueprints-cli/README-DOCKER.md

 ## Overview

-The BlueprintsCLI application is containerized as a Ruby gem-based application with supporting services:
+The BlueprintsCLI application is containerized as a modern web application with comprehensive services:

+- **Frontend**: React-style SPA with nginx serving and API proxy
 - **Backend**: Ruby CLI/API application built from gemspec
 - **Database**: PostgreSQL with pgvector extension
 - **Cache**: Redis for caching and background jobs